 The name of the raft was KonTiki.

-Nobody knows what a British milwatch was doing on the wrist of a Norwegian explorer, however – very likely – it could’ve been bought as a military surplus.
+Nobody knows what a British milwatch was doing on the wrist of a Norwegian explorer.
+Very likely, he bought it as a military surplus.
 Many milwatches were decommissioned and sold after the war.